krusynth/billhunt.dev/jobs.md

 ---
 You can follow this list with the RSS link above, and I also repost them to <a href="https://mastodon.publicinterest.town/@jobs">Public Interest Jobs on Mastodon</a>!

-These are mostly senior positions, and include a few non-federal jobs.
-For a more comprehensive list of only federal technology jobs, check out my **[USAJobs page](/jobs/usajobs/)**.
+This is a **curated** list of mostly senior positions.
+It includes a few non-federal jobs.
+For a more comprehensive list of federal jobs, check out my **[All Job Listings page](/jobs/usajobs/)**.

 For an explanation of pay grades, term positions, the senior executive service, and other government-specific information, check out the [Digital Policy Guide page on hiring](https://digitalpolicy.us/policies/hiring/).

+**All descriptions below are added by me, based on my knowledge of the agency and role as posted; this content is not from the original posts and as such there may be inaccuracies.**

 Not finding what you're looking for?
 Here are some other great jobs boards: